-As we are using this blood bank for the first time, this study will establish how much of the blood is needed to cause an infection in healthy volunteers.
-We will be recruiting six volunteers (and two volunteers as back-ups) and we will divide them into three groups of two.
-Each group will receive a different dose of infected blood.
-We will follow participants closely to observe if and when they develop malaria and take regular blood samples to measure the growth of and immune responses to the parasite.
-Once malaria infection has been confirmed (by detecting parasites in the blood), we will start malaria treatment to clear the infection.
+For each challenge, after infecting volunteers with malaria, we will follow them closely to observe if and when they develop malaria.
+At the same time, we will take regular blood samples to measure the growth of the parasite and the body's immune responses to malaria infection.
+Once malaria has been confirmed (by detecting parasites in the blood), we will start malaria treatment to clear the infection.

-As a research group we have a large amount of experience in safely infecting people by infection of blood with P. falciparum, but none to-date with P. vivax malaria.
-However, data from other centres outside Europe demonstrate that this can be done safely and effectively.
-We are aiming to build on the work done in centres outside of Europe by performing detailed analysis of the growth of the parasite and immune responses to it.
-This will provide new and more detailed insight than has been achieved previously.
+As a research group we have a large amount of experience in safely infecting people by infection of blood with P. falciparum, but this is our first study with P. vivax malaria.
+Data from other centres outside Europe where controlled human malaria infection with P. vivax has been undertaken, demonstrate that this can be done safely and effectively and this was confirmed in the first phase of our study.
+We are aiming to build on the work done in these centres by performing detailed analysis of the growth of the parasite and immune responses to it.
+This will provide a new and more detailed insight than has been achieved previously.